slviajero/tinybasic/TinyVT52/README.md

 Most VT52 control characters and GEMDOS extensions are supported.

 The code of the display and device drivers of BASIC is used here.
-Currenty supported display are parallel and serial LCD, parallel TFT with MCUFRIEND, SD1306 and SD1963, SPI ILIs like 9488.
+Currenty supported display are:

+	- Text LCD based LCD shields
+ 	- Text LCDs from 2x16 and 4x20 with parallel and I2C interfaces
+	- ILI9486 480x320 parallel TFTs with the MCUFRIEND graph library
+	- ILI9488 480x320 SPI based displays with the ug2 library
+	- SD1963 TFTs with up to 800x600 pixels.
+This display uses utft.
+	- Nokia 5110 displays with SPI.
+	- OLEDS like 1306.

 ## Files in this archive